Are you creating content or stories?

 iii) Third, stories stir emotions.
 We remember things that make us feel something - whether it's happiness, sadness, anger or excitement.
 When you tell a story that engages your audience emotionally, they're more likely (and more likely) to remember it later on.

 When it comes to creating content, always keep your audience in mind.
 Who they are?
 What do they want?
 What do they need?
 How can you best deliver that information to them in an easily digestible format?
-If you can answer those questions, then you'd be in a better position to weave a story that connects.
+If you can answer those questions, to build a strategy rooted in content storytelling that truly connects.

 By weaving together narratives about your company, its products or services, and the people who use them, you can create a much richer understanding for your audience - one that goes beyond simple explanations or descriptions.